arbuh/go-learning/notes/syntax.md

 ```

 Such a channel is called "buffered".
-If a buffured channel is full and you send a value there, you get a deadlock error.
+If a buffered channel is full and you send a value there, you get a deadlock error.
 The same happens if you try to receive a value from the channel when it is empty.

 If you don't specify a buffer (e.g. `ch := make(chan int)`), its size is zero.
-It means that if there is no goroutine consiming the values, you will get a deadlock error on sending a value:
+It means that if there is no goroutine consuming the values, you will get a deadlock error on sending a value:
 ```
 ch := make(chan int)
 ch <- 1 // Here we will get a deadlock error